-You must install the prerequisites.
-You can install them automatically or manually.
+You can install the perquisites automatically or manually.

 - Automated installation of prerequisites

-- · Manual installation of the prerequisites
+- Manual installation of the prerequisites

 - Install a search provider in a scaled solution

 4.1.
 Automated installation of prerequisites

 A predefined SIF configuration file Prerequisites.json is distributed in the configuration packages.
 This file downloads and installs most of the prerequisites.